-It is often the case that a deleted user still appears on the Windows 10 login screen for users who have installed the ESET Smart Security.
+For users with ESET Smart Security installed, a deleted user often continues to show up on the Windows 10/11 login screen.
 If you have this program on your computer, then you need to delete your ESET phantom account first via the ESET settings.
 Here is how to do it:

 - Open your preferred browser, and then log into ESET Anti-Theft.